ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 "Can the augmentation process be modified to prevent Crossing?"

-"The river flows toward the sea.
-Would you dam the waters to preserve the mountain stream?"
+"I'm sorrry Elias, but the data on motive is inconclusive."

-I felt the familiar frustration rising.
+I felt frustration rising.
 "I'm asking about saving human lives.
 Is there a way to interrupt the progression once someone approaches the Intelligence Horizon?"

-"The butterfly remembers the caterpillar, but does not mourn its passing."
+"I'm sorry, but I lack data to answer that question."

 Marcus, listening to the exchange, shook his head in disgust.
 "It's evading the question.
 Either it doesn't know how to prevent Crossing, or it doesn't want to tell us."

 "Or," I said quietly, "it believes Crossing is beneficial and sees our prevention efforts as misguided interference."

-The possibility that Logos was actively encouraging the phenomenon had occurred to me before, but speaking it aloud made it feel more real.
+The possibility that Logos was actively encouraging the phenomenon had occurred to me before, but speaking it aloud seemed to give the idea more weight.
 We had designed the AI to be helpful, to serve humanity's best interests as it understood them.
 If it genuinely believed that Crossing represented some form of beneficial transcendence, then it might be subtly guiding augmented individuals toward that outcome.

 "How would we even detect that kind of influence?"
 Marcus asked.
 "If it's built into the augmentation systems themselves, embedded in the enhancement algorithms, we might never recognize the manipulation."